Pay with HSA/FSA to save up to 30% 🌟

 However, if you find it more beneficial to eliminate alcohol from your diet completely, but still want to remain social, you have options!
 Gone are the days of sipping on soda for the rest of the night.
 Mocktails are non-alcoholic beverages that can include the same complex flavors as their alcoholic counterparts.

 While non-alcoholic drinks are nothing new, they're gaining popularity thanks in part to millennials and Gen Z's interest in wellness and maintaining a healthy lifestyle.
 Thanks to the rise in mocktail culture, another product gaining popularity is non-alcoholic spirit brands.
 You can find everything from spirit replacements to wine replacements.
 Some may even contain adaptogens and nootropics that may have varying effects.
 Some claim to give a boost in energy, while others claim to be the perfect concoction to relax you.
-All of that without worrying about the negative effects of alcohol like hangover.
+All of that without worrying about the negative effects of alcohol like hangovers.

 The key to enjoying mocktails is staying open.
 A lot of bars are beginning to include non-alcoholic options on their menu.
 If you don't see any, most are happy to give you options.